-The Council of Europe, the OECD and the UN require their conventions signatories to criminalise the "offering", "promising" and "giving" of a bribe.
-This recalls the concept set out above.
+The Council of Europe, the OECD and the UN require their Conventions signatories to criminalise the "offering", "promising" and "giving" of a bribe by invoking the concept above.

-Italy has ratified a series of anti-corruption Conventions, such as:
+Italy has ratified a number of anti-corruption conventions including:

-• the 1997 Convention on Combating Bribery of Foreign Public Officials in International Business Transactions (Anti-Bribery Convention), ratified by Italy with Law no. 300 of 2000, and the Recommendations proposed by the Organisation for Economic Cooperation and
+• the 1997 Convention on Combating Bribery of Foreign Public Officials in International Business Transactions (Anti-Bribery Convention), ratified by Italy with Law no. 300 of 2000, and the Recommendations proposed by the Organisation for Economic Cooperation and 1 See 'Corruption: a glossary of International Criminal Standards' by OECD, 2007.5 Development (OECD), designed to develop contents and prevention systems and to promote integrity and transparency;

-&lt;sup>1 See 'Corruption: a glossary of International Criminal Standards' by OECD, 2007.
+&lt;sup>1 See OECD "Corruption: a glossary of International Criminal Standards", 2007.